 Mediation Mediation between the program participant and the owner or person(s) with whom the program participant is living, provided that the mediation is necessary to prevent the program participant from losing permanent housing in which they currently reside.
-Time and/or services associated with mediation activities Legal services that are necessary to resolve a legal problem that prohibits the program participant from obtaining or maintaining permanent housing.
+Time and/or services associated with mediation activities Legal Services Legal services that are necessary to resolve a legal problem that prohibits the program participant from obtaining or maintaining permanent housing.
 Hourly fees for legal advice and representation Fees based on the actual service performed (i.e. fee for service), but only if the cost would be less than the cost of hourly fees.
-Client intake, preparation of cases for trial, provision of legal advice, representation at Legal Services hearings and counseling Filing fees and other necessary court costs Subrecipient's employees' salaries and other costs necessary to perform the services if the subrecipient is a legal services provider and performs the services itself.
-Note: Legal services related to mortgages are not eligible Legal representation and advice may be provided for: • Landlord/tenant matters • Child support • Guardianship • Paternity • Emancipation • Resolution of outstanding criminal warrants • Orders of protection and other civil remedies for victims of domestic violence, dating violence, sexual assault, and stalking. • Appeal of veterans and public benefit claim denials Credit Repair Services necessary to assist program participants with critical skills related to household budgeting, managing money, accessing a free personal credit report, and resolving personal credit problems.
+Client intake, preparation of cases for trial, provision of legal advice, representation at hearings and counseling Filing fees and other necessary court costs Subrecipient's employees' salaries and other costs necessary to perform the services if the subrecipient is a legal services provider and performs the services itself.
+Note: Legal services related to mortgages are not eligible Legal representation and advice may be provided for: Landlord/tenant matters Guardianship Paternity Legal separation Emancipation Resolution of outstanding criminal warrants Orders of protection and other civil remedies for victims of domestic violence, dating violence, sexual assault, and stalking.
+Appeal of veterans and public benefit claim denials Credit Repair Services necessary to assist program participants with critical skills related to household budgeting, managing money, accessing a free personal credit report, and resolving personal credit problems.
 Assistance cannot include the payment or modification of a debt.
 Requirements and Restrictions for Services Participants must meet with a case manager at least once a month for the duration of assistance, except where funding under the Violence Against Women Act (VAWA) or Family Violence Prevention and Services Act (FVSP) prohibits the recipient or subrecipient from making shelter or housing conditional upon receipt of services.
 Participants must be assisted as needed, in obtaining: Appropriate supportive services like medical or mental health treatment or services essential for independent living.
-Mainstream benefits like Medicaid, SSI, or TANF SI nort- and Medium Term Rental Assistance (24CFR § 576.106) Types of Rental Assistance Length of Assistance Short Term Rental Assistance Up to 3 Months Medium Term Rental Assistance 4 to 24 Months Payment of Rental Arrears One time payment up to 6 months, including any late fees on those arrears Any Combination of the Three Types of Rental Assistance Total not to exceed 24 months during any 3 year period, including any payment for last month's rent.
+Mainstream benefits like Medicaid, SSI, or TANF SI nort- and Medium-Term Rental Assistance (24CFR § 576.106) Types of Rental Assistance Length of Assistance Short Term Rental Assistance Up to 3 Months Medium Term Rental Assistance 4 to 24 Months Payment of Rental Arrears One-time payment up to 6 months, including any late fees on those arrears Any Combination of the Three Types of Rental Assistance